 MACHAME 7 DAY CLIMB

-7 day camping trekking tour + 2 nights hotel stay
+7 day private camping trekking tour + 2 nights hotel stay

 The Machame route is increasingly the most popular and perhaps the most beautiful trekking route on Kilimanjaro.
 It begins in the rainforest and soon opens up to offer spectacular views of Mount Meru, Shira Ridge and Kibo peak, the main summit point of the mountain.
 This route has more steep sections than the more constant Marangu or Rongai routes and is a tougher ask of the climber, but the diverse and interesting terrain and the vistas are well worth it.
 Machame joins the longer Lemosho route at Shira Camp 2.

 A long first trek that offers a beautiful climb through the mountain forest.

 Finish: New Shira Camp (3845 m)

 Wonderful views of the Shira Ridge and the Kibos mountain range.
 The route is shorter than the previous day.